We’re back and we’re better! Site-wide optimisations and articles updated for October 2025

 Photo by Okan Younesi on Unsplash

-There are many products you shouldn’t mix, but there are also many that work in harmony to deliver great results.
-Below are just a couple:
+There are many products you shouldn't mix, but there are also plenty that work in harmony to deliver great results.
+Here are some safe combinations:

-Hyaluronic acid is a miracle hydrator than can hold 1000x it’s weight in water.
-It’s also a humectant meaning it draws water from surrounding areas to provide hydration where it’s needed.
+Hyaluronic acid is a miracle hydrator that can hold up to 1000 times its weight in water.
+It's also a humectant, meaning it draws water from surrounding areas to provide hydration where it's needed.
 These excellent hydration properties can also slow down and reverse aging.

-Using hyaluronic acid with retinol can help combat the dryness associated with retinol use, and it can also help soothe the skin.
+Using hyaluronic acid with retinol helps combat the dryness associated with retinol use and can soothe the skin.

-Using hyaluronic acid with AHAs/BHAs can help to reduce dryness and minimise irritation.
-It’s imperative that you moisturise when using exfoliating acids as to not damage the skin.
+Using hyaluronic acid with AHAs or BHAs helps reduce dryness and minimise irritation.
+It's important that you moisturise when using exfoliating acids to avoid damaging your skin.

-Exfoliating acids can increase sensitivity to the sunlight.
-It’s recommended that you don’t come into contact with direct sunlight when using these acids, as it can damage the skin or diminish the effectiveness of the treatments.
-If however you have to come into contact with sunlight, best to apply an even coverage of SPF at the end of your skin care regime.
+Exfoliating acids can increase sensitivity to sunlight.
+It's recommended that you avoid direct sunlight when using these acids, as it can damage the skin or diminish the effectiveness of the treatments.
+If you have to be in sunlight, apply an even coverage of SPF at the end of your skincare routine.

-It’s actually a common misconception that vitamin c and niacinamide cannot be used together.
-Niacinamide is an excellent blemish reducing agent which helps to regulate sebum production.
-Pair this with an exfoliant like vitamin c and you have a winning combination; reduced pore size; brighter, tighter skin and reduced appearance of fine lines.
+It's actually a common misconception that vitamin C and niacinamide cannot be used together.
+Niacinamide is an excellent blemish-reducing agent that helps regulate sebum production.
+Pair it with an exfoliant like vitamin C and you have a winning combination - reduced pore size, brighter and tighter skin, and reduced appearance of fine lines.

 Do NOT mix: